OFFICIAL CORNHOLEATL RULES

 Everyone has their own unique way of playing cornhole.
 Read below to learn CornholeATL's rules.

-Highlighted parts indicate changes effective as of spring 2021.
+Highlighted parts indicate changes effective as of summer 2022.

 Our first and most important rule is to have fun!
 Like all recreational sports, everyone comes out for a good time, so please exercise sportsmanship!